 The switched prediction scheme allows the system to better adapt to different signal conditions, which is desirable since the LSFs display strong correlation during stationary segments, but mild correlation during transitions.
 To limit propagation of channel errors, the predictor is of the MA type.
 Prediction order was determined empirically and it was found that a fourth-order MA predictor forms a good compromise between performance and error control [Kataoka et al., 1994].
 The use of a multistage and split VQ configuration effectively reduces implementational costs.
-The first stage is ten-dimensional, allowing exploitation of correlation among all vector from the first stage is quantized efficiently using a split structure.
+The first stage is ten-dimensional, allowing exploitation of correlation among all vector components; at the second stage, these correlations are reduced, and the residue vector from the first stage is quantized efficiently using a split structure.